-Under both the IC and LT propagation models, the problem is NP-hard [2].
-Kempe et al., however, show that the function $\sigma_m(S)$ is monotone (i.e., $\sigma_m(S) \leq \sigma_m(T)$ whenever $S \subseteq T$) and submodular (i.e., $\sigma_m(S \cup \{w\}) - \sigma_m(S) \geq \sigma_m(T \cup \sigma_m(S))$ $\{w\}$) - $\sigma_m(T)$ whenever $S \subseteq T$).
-When equipped with such properties, the simple greedy algorithm that at each iteration greedily extends the set of seeds with the node providing the largest marginal gain, produces a solution with provable approximation guarantee (1 - 1/e) [5].
-Though simple, the greedy algorithm is computationally prohibitive, since the step of selecting the node providing the largest marginal gain is #P-hard under both the IC and the LT model.
+Kempe et al. show that under both the IC and LT propagation models, the problem is NP-hard [13].
+Kempe et al., however, show that the function $\sigma_m(S)$ is monotone (i.e., $\sigma_m(S) \leq \sigma_m(T)$ whenever $S \subseteq T$) and submodular (i.e., $\sigma_m(S \cup \{w\}) - \sigma_m(S) \geq \sigma_m(T \cup \{w\}) - \sigma_m(T)$ whenever $S \subseteq T$).
+When equipped with such properties, the simple greedy algorithm that at each iteration greedily extends the set of seeds with the node providing the largest marginal gain, produces a solution with provable approximation guarantee (1 - 1/e) [20].

+Though simple, the greedy algorithm is computationally prohibitive, since the step of selecting the node providing the largest marginal gain is $\#\mathbf{P}$ -hard under both the IC and the LT model.
 In their paper, Kempe et al. run Monte Carlo simulations for sufficiently many times to obtain an accurate estimate of the expected spread.
-In particular, they show that for any $\phi > 0$, there is a $\delta > 0$ such that by using $(1 + \delta)$ -approximate values of the expected spread, we obtain a $(1-1/e-\phi)$ -approximation for the influence maximization problem.
-However, running many propagation simulations is extremely costly on very large realworld social networks.
-Therefore, following [2], considerable effort has been devoted to develop methods for improving the efficiency of influence maximization [6], [7], [8], [12].
+In particular, they show that for any $\phi > 0$, there is a $\delta > 0$ such that by using $(1+\delta)$ -approximate values of the expected spread, we obtain a $(1-1/e-\phi)$ -approximation for the influence maximization problem.
+However, running many propagation simulations is extremely costly on very large real-world social networks.
+Therefore, following [13], considerable effort has been devoted to develop methods for improving the efficiency of influence maximization [14, 15, 5, 10, 24, 6].

-The approaches discussed above, assume a weighted social graph as input and do not address how the link influence weights (or probabilities) can be obtained; [10], [11], [12], [13] instead focus on the latter problem and propose specific solutions.
-Saito et al. [10] for example, study how to learn the probabilities for the IC model from a set of past propagations.
+The approaches discussed above, assume a weighted social graph as input and do not address how the link influence weights (or probabilities) can be obtained; [25, 28, 9, 30] instead focus on the latter problem and propose specific solutions.
+Saito et al. [25] for example, study how to learn the probabilities for the IC model from a set of past propagations.
 They formalize this as a likelihood maximization problem and then apply the Expectation Maximization (EM) algorithm to solve it.
-We will extend this contribution to deal with topic-wise influence in Section III-A.
+We will extend this contribution to deal with topic-wise influence in Section 3.1.

-Goyal et al. [12] also study the problem of learning influence probabilities but under a different model, i.e., an instance of the General Threshold Model.
+Goyal et al. [9] also study the problem of learning influence probabilities but under a different model, i.e., an instance of the General Threshold Model.
 They extend this model by introducing temporal decay, as well as factors such as the influenceability of a specific user, and influence-proneness of a certain action.
-They also show that their methods can be used to predict whether a user will perform an action and when.
+They also show that their methods can be used to predict whether a user will perform an action and when, and this prediction has higher accuracy (i.e., it's easier) for users with higher influenceability scores.